rhuda21/discordrproxy/README.md

 2. Click the Remix on Glitch

-3. Get the project URL, https://project-name.glitch.me
+3. Get the project URL, the synatx would be eg: https://project-name.glitch.me

 ## Google Collab